OvermindDL1/bucklescript-brunch/README.md

       // (optional)
       bscParameters: [
       ], // example:  [ "-bs-cross-module-opt" ]

+      // A list of PPX's that will be found and included via
+      // ocamlfind.
+      // (optional)
+      ppxs: [
+      ], // example:  [ "ppx-deriving" ]

       // Verbosity of output, all higher verbosity
       //   inclused the reporting of the earlier.